laravelai/jQueryNLP/README.md

 # jQueryNLP - Brief Introduction
-This application is based on Laravel, jQuery and NLP API ( Currently [TecentAI platform](https://ai.qq.com/doc/nlptrans.shtml) ).
-It tries to solve the locales issue of a whole page.
+This application is based on Laravel, jQuery and NLP API ( Currently [TencentAI platform](https://ai.qq.com/doc/nlptrans.shtml) ).
+It tries to solve the locale issue of multiple DIVs.

 Laravel has [localization function](https://laravel.com/docs/8.x/localization).
 It's good to use this function for some static text like titles / head lines.
 For dynamic content, translation function of browser (e.g. Chrome) is also good enough.
 But it doesn't work in some regions.
 So we use jQuery and the NLP API to translate the dynamic content.
 Then we have a complete solution of localization.

-If you don't use Laravel, you may still use the front-end part of this application by simply setting the source language, target language and the update the ajax response part in Javascript.
+If you don't use Laravel, you may still use the front-end part of this application by simply setting the source language, target language and updating the ajax response part in Javascript.

+Since most NLP APIs only offer 1M bytes free translation per month, this solution only works for website with limited pages.

 ---
 ## Configuration